telerik/blazor-docs/knowledge-base/pdfviewer-sign-pdfs.md

         var document = new PdfFormatProvider().Import(unsignedDocumentBytes);

-        // For the sake of this demo, we are adding a new page and adding a new signature field there, if your document already has a signature field, you can search for it instead
+        // This demo adds a new page and adding a new signature field there.
+If your document already has a signature field, you can search for it instead.
         RadFixedPage page = document.Pages.AddPage();

         // This is the Form XObject element that represents the contents of the signature field.